 Fear of terrorist attacks, especially on water facilities and water supplies, increased in the 1990s and early 2000s, leading to formalized efforts to protect CI.
 In 1998, PDD-63 aligned federal agencies with particular infrastructure sectors to better coordinate protection efforts.
-PDD-63 established Information Sharing and Analysis Centers (ISAC) for publicprivate security cooperation to facilitate threat data sharing between the government and the private sector [10].
-In response to the 2001 terrorist attacks, the Bush Administration passed the Public Health Security and Bioterrorism and Response Act of 2002.
-It directed vulnerability assessments of critical infrastructure be conducted in each sector, allocated funding for protection of water sector facilities, and increased penalties for attacks on water [23], [24], [10].
+PDD-63 established Information Sharing and Analysis Centers (ISACs) for public-private security cooperation to facilitate threat data sharing between the government and the private sector^[10].
+In response to the 2001 terrorist attacks, the Bush Administration passed the Public Health Security and Bioterrorism Preparedness and Response Act of 2002.
+It directed that vulnerability assessments of CI be conducted in each sector, allocated funding for the protection of water sector facilities, and increased penalties for attacks on water^{[23],[24],[10]}.

-is a particularly vulnerable resource.
-Water Approximately seventeen percent of the drinking water treatment facilities in the U.S. provide service to ninety-two percent of the populous [13].
-This means a terrorist or other malicious actor targeting one of approximately 2,700 facilities could have an inversely proportional impact on public health, and may be able to delay detection of a compromise.
+Water is a particularly vulnerable resource.
+Approximately 17 percent of the drinking water treatment facilities in the U.S. provide service to 92 percent of the populace^[13].
+This means a terrorist or other malicious actor targeting one of approximately 2,700 facilities could have an inversely proportional impact on public health and may be able to delay the detection of a compromise.
 One way to execute an attack is to introduce toxic substances through a service point (a fire hydrant, for example) via backflow.
-Backflow occurs when the pressure gradient of the water in the distribution system is overcome by a source with higher water pressure (Figure 2).
-This can accidentally occur when backflow prevention devices, like check valves, fail due to wear or non-malicious acts [25].
+Backflow occurs when the pressure gradient of the water in the distribution system is overcome by a source with higher water pressure (figure 2).
+This can accidentally occur when backflow prevention devices, like check valves, fail due to wear or nonmalicious acts^[25].

 Fig. 2.
-Backflow due to Backpressure [25].
+Backflow due to Backpressure ^[25].

-There are numerous examples of such accidental incidents, including: a glycol contamination of a West Virginia county health department due to faulty check valve; failure of a backflow preventer on an elementary school boiler feedline causing drinking water contamination; and ironically, at a Boston hotel in 1974 where a conference of the American Water Works Association was being held.
-Chromium entered the drinking water through a submerged inlet cross-connection to the building air conditioning system [25].
+There are numerous examples of such accidental incidents, including: a glycol contamination of a West Virginia county health department due to a faulty check valve; the failure of a backflow preventer on an elementary school boiler feedline, causing drinking water contamination; and, ironically, an incident at a Boston hotel in 1974 where an American Water Works Association conference was being held (chromium entered the drinking water through a submerged inlet cross-connection to the building air conditioning system)^[25].

 Backflow devices are designed to prevent accidental contamination but can be defeated by a determined attacker and are not a reliable safeguard against malicious actors.
-To attack through backflow only requires the actor to overcome the ambient water pressure with a pump capable of creating a higher pressure and injecting a contaminant.
+Attacking through backflow only requires the actor to overcome the ambient water pressure with a pump capable of creating a higher pressure and injecting a contaminant.
 If injected correctly, a contaminant can be carried throughout the rest of the system from a strategic point.
 Using a highly toxic contaminant only requires a few gallons to be introduced to have widespread impact.
-Devices to detect contamination are not ubiquitous and could be modified to cause a false negative for personnel monitoring them [22].
+Devices that detect contamination are not ubiquitous and could be modified to present a false negative to personnel monitoring them^[22].

-As shown in Figure 3, a marked increase in attacks on water sector ICSs occurred from 1999-2012.
-Although some of the upward trend can be attributed to late disclosure or to better detection of vulnerabilities, the increasing number of ICS equipment able to be accessed remotely makes them more vulnerable to attack.
-In the US, the connection of ICS components to the Internet has increased by ten percent from
+As shown in figure 3, a marked increase in attacks on water sector ICSs occurred from 1999-2012.
+Although some of the upward trends can be attributed to late disclosure or better detection of vulnerabilities, the increasing number of ICS equipment able to be accessed remotely makes it more vulnerable to attack.
+In the U.S., the connection of ICS components to the internet increased by 10 percent from 2017 to 2018^[17].

 Fig. 3.
-Recorded trends on water critical infrastructure (p.4) [21].
+Recorded trends on water CI $(p.4)^{[21]}$.